Jennifer Beals: Personal life

 While attending Yale, Beals dated future film executive Robert Simonds.
-She married Alexandre Rockwell in 1986, before divorcing in 1996.
+She married Alexandre Rockwell in 1986 and divorced in 1996.
 In 1998, she married Ken Dixon, a Canadian entrepreneur.
 On October 18, 2005, Beals gave birth to their daughter.
 Dixon also has two children from a previous marriage.

 Beals has described herself as a spiritual person.
 She has expressed interest in the Bible and Catholicism, as well as Judaism, to which she once considered converting, and is a practicing Buddhist.

 She has been a vocal advocate for gay rights, saying, "I think after playing Bette Porter on The L Word for six years I felt like an honorary member of the community."
 Beals was a Celebrity Grand Marshal at the 2006 San Francisco Pride Parade.
 In October 2012, she received the Human Rights Campaign's Ally For Equality Award, in recognition of her outstanding support for the lesbian, gay, bisexual, and transgender community.

 Beals is a practitioner of kung-fu, sanshou, and kickboxing, and is a triathlete.

 Beals is a photographer and has had shows featuring her work under her married name, Dixon.
 In 1989, she spent some time in Haiti photographing the elections.
 She published a book about her time on The L Word featuring her own photographs.

-In 2010, Beals served as the Grand Marshal of the McDonald's Thanksgiving Parade in Chicago, during which she spoke of the two charities important to her: the Matthew Shepard Foundation and the Pablove Foundation.
+In 2010, Beals served as the Grand Marshal of the McDonald's Thanksgiving Parade in Chicago, during which she spoke of the two charities important to her: the Matthew Shepard Foundation and Pablove Foundation.

+Beals, who is married to a Canadian, became a Canadian citizen in 2022.